 27. Decisions of the Tournament Director are final.
 No protests will be allowed after the final team weighs-in.
 A $50.00 deposit must be paid and is refundable only if the protest is upheld.

 28. Any team disqualified for any reason will NOT receive a refund of entry fee.

-29. It is at the discretion of the Tournament Director if the Tournament must be delayed or cancelled for weather reasons.
+29. It is at the discretion of the Tournament Director if the Tournament must be delayed or canceled for weather reasons.